III. B North - East Region

 Toward Kubrat.

-I am not sure if overnight accommodation is available in Kubrat.
-Very little information for it can be seen here:
+I am not sure if overnight accommodations are available in Kubrat.
+Somr information for it can be found here:

 https://en.wikipedia.org/wiki/Kubrat_(town)